33 Amazing Employee Appreciation Ideas [2021 Update]

 20. Celebrate Work Anniversaries And Put It Up On The Wall Of Fame

-But there is one occasion in particular that should be praised with the same amount of spirit and vigor as the rest The work anniversary.
+But there is one occasion that should be praised with the same level of spirit and vigor as the rest—the work anniversary.

-Commemorating a work anniversary is not only a strong employee engagement, development, and retention tool but also a way to recognize and show your appreciation to a valued employee.
+Commemorating a work anniversary is a robust employee engagement, development, and retention tool and a way to recognize and show your appreciation to a valued employee.

 21. Exclusive Corporate Perks To Make Employees Feel Appreciated

-I am going to go out on a limb here to say to you something very important.
+I am going to go out on a limb here to say to you something vital.
 Materialistic perks are fine.
 But providing a good employee experience is the future.

 Experiences, not cash, are the new corporate bonus.

-Unorthodox corporate perks such as trips to hike on a volcano or dive with dolphins are an increasingly essential way to attract, retain and motivate top talent.
+Unorthodox corporate perks such as trips to hike near a volcano or dive with dolphins are an increasingly powerful way to attract, retain and motivate top talent.